VinayNoogler000/VINSTAGRAM/README.md

 ## 📖 Overview

-This project is a basic clone of Instagram built to strengthen my backend web development skills, where user have the basic functionalities of uploading photos with a caption (as posts), view posts, edit the post's caption, and delete the post.
+Vinstagram is a social media platform, where users can create, view, edit and delete their posts, where each post consists of an image and a caption.
+This project is built completely by the intent of learning and strengthening my web development skills, especially Backend development, and later scaling it to a Full-Stack Web App by integrating DB and more features to it.
 It demonstrates the fundamental concepts of building a web application by using these backend web technologies.

 ## 🎥 Demo